 Business teams felt no need to collaborate and get to know the capabilities of the technology.
 And tech teams who were usually battle weary had long given up trying to understand the business vision and customer strategy.
 It felt like trench warfare with minimal trust.
 The relationship was reduced to a functional level only.
 Technology in business was uncomfortable and often a source of bruising confrontation.

 Tech is your only future

+Take a look a this report from NHS England on their Digital Transformation Plan.
 The final line of the article says it all:

-“The report (on the NHS’ digital transformation plan) says it is vital that systems should be interoperable if the NHS digital vision is to be delivered.
+“It is vital that systems should be interoperable if the NHS digital vision is to be delivered.
 It calls on NHSX to help by setting standards and advising on the use of the cloud to share images.“

 Business and tech need to work together to break down and often times completely rewrite business models from the ground up.
 Neither can leave each other behind.
-Otherwise we risk reducing Cloud and Serverless to sharing images!!

 2 thoughts on “The importance of Technology in Business”